Configure fragment settings

 Step 3

 • Timeout (Sec)—The maximum number of seconds to wait for an entire fragmented packet to arrive.
-The default is 5 seconds.
+The default is five seconds.
 If all fragments are not received within this time, all fragments are discarded.

 Step 4